miltoncandelero/pixi-elementals/source/includes/_12-recipes-resize.md

-# Recipe: Resize your game.
+# Recipe: Resize your game

 By now you probably have realized that all the examples so far have the game in the top-left corner of the screen, this is because we never bothered to move it or change its size: Let's make it fill the screen.
 There are two ways to fill the screen that I like to call _letterbox_ and _responsive_.